RENCI/renci-dot-org/README.md

 This project uses Prettier with the default rules.
 To format the entire project, run `npm run format` and to check if the project is properly formatted, run `npm run check-format`.

 We recommend setting up auto-formatting on save in your editor.
 If you're using VSCode, these setting have included in the [workspace settings](./.vscode/settings.json) of this repo, so they should automatically work.
-For Sublime Text users, set the `auto_format_on_save` option to `true` in `Preferences > Package Settings > JsPrettier > Settings - Default`.
+For Sublime Text users using the JsPrettier package, set the `auto_format_on_save` option to `true` in `Preferences > Package Settings > JsPrettier > Settings - Default`.
 If your editor doesn't support auto-formatting with Prettier, just run the format command before you submit a PR.

 ## Deployment